-It's probably hard to consider these days but back in the 90's PowerPoint was not a household word.
-And simple as it was to work with, there were concepts that people who had worked with Word or Excel had trouble wrapping their heads around.
+It’s probably hard to consider these days but back in the 90s PowerPoint was not a household word.
+As simple as it was to work with, there were concepts that people who had worked with Word or Excel had trouble wrapping their heads around.
 Things like the difference between selecting a placeholder to move it and clicking into it to edit text.
 These were much more difficult and users were very frustrated.
-And the "presentation as a document" model itself wasn't readily understood.
-Many users came from older "slide preparation" applications where they created one file per slide and they kind of expected PowerPoint to work the same way.
-It wasn't unusual to go on a customer visit and see people with 20 separate files for a 20 slide presentation.
+And the “presentation as a document” model itself wasn’t readily understood.
+Many users came from older “slide preparation” applications where they created one file per slide and expected PowerPoint to work the same way.
+It wasn’t unusual to go on a customer visit and see people with 20 separate files for a 20-slide presentation.
 The AutoContent Wizard was a way to shortcut these misconceptions and give the user less of a blank slate of a document to start their work.

 We also tried to help the user think about the audience.
 Some examples of this are “Communicating Bad News” or “Brainstorming Session.”
 Putting the presenter into a tactic that would be more acceptable to the audience, to move forward with positive results.
 “Communicating Bad News” slides that approached a problem through disclosure and next steps used a structure very different from the activity of collecting the inventive ideas of a group in a “Brainstorming Session.”
 AutoContent Wizard was a popular feature for beginning presenters.
 And most users were just beginning.
 Most of the presentation structures used in the wizard came from presentation professionals we worked with specifically for the wizard.
 We even licensed some work from the Dale Carnegie organization, an international organization known for excellence in speaking.